-There is a pressure for marriage at a young age in purity culture because we are taught that the only acceptable way to talk about sex, let alone have sex, is to get married.
-There is no open dialog about healthy sexual desires AND waiting to fulfill those desires until marriage.
+There is a pressure in purity culture to get married at a young age because we're taught that the only acceptable way to talk about sex, let alone have sex, is to get married.
+There is no open dialogue about healthy sexual desires AND waiting to fulfill those desires until marriage.

-There is no open dialog about healthy sexual desires AND waiting to fulfill those desires until marriage.
+There is no open dialogue about healthy sexual desires AND waiting to fulfill those desires until marriage.

 Most purity culture couples learned everything they know from a friend, TV, or pornography.
 There are two huge misconceptions in purity culture that I would like to address because I think they are the source of most frustration for couples who grew up in it, myself included.

 The biggest misconception taught in purity culture is that “if you wait to have sex until marriage, your sex life will be 'blessed.'”
 During these same “if you wait” conversations, we are generally told to stay away from impurities, such as the topic of sex and sexual desires.
 We are basically taught to stifle any biological desire and pretend that they don’t exist.
 If they do exist, they aren’t natural, but rather evil.
 How can young women expect to have healthy, passionate marriages if they're taught to hate the idea of making love?